 Step 3.1: Submit the ENGN3100 Practical Experience Placement Agreement

-If you are planning to start a placement that counted towards ‘a minimum of 8 weeks in a software engineering environment of ENGN3100, you are required to complete the ENGN3100 Practical Experience Placement Agreement with your Host and submit the signed agreement (by you and your host) here.
+If you are planning to start an engineering/software engineering placement that counted towards to ENGN3100, you are required to complete the ENGN3100 Practical Experience Placement Agreement with your Host and submit the signed agreement (by you and your host) here.
 Submission via email is not considered.
-It can take up to 20 business days for domestic placement and 30 business day for overseas placements form the day of your submission to resolve this step and receive the final outcome.
+It can take up to 20 business days for the placements with 100% Australian Owned Organisations and 45 to 50 business days for the placements with non 100% Australian Owned Organisations from the date you submit the completed agreement to finalise this step and receive the outcome.
+To understand the reasons for the longer timeline for the latter option, see information here.
+Students cannot start the placement until the ENGN3100 Practical Experience Placement Agreement is fully executed and you have received the email outcome.

 ENGN3100 Practical Experience Placement Agreement